This guide will show you how to connect your BigQuery data to Data Studio, to easily visualize your data for reporting.

-Now that you have your ad platform or social data transfered into BigQuery, the next steps are to visualize it for reporting.
-To help with this, Supermetrics has created a Data Studio connector that can connect to your BigQuery datasets and fetch your results directly into Data Studio.
+Once you have your data transferred into BigQuery, the next step is to visualize it for reporting.
+With the Supermetrics BigQuery connector you can easily connect to your datasets and fetch your results directly into Data Studio.
 We offer this as part of your Supermetrics for Big Query license or trial account.

 This guide will show you how to set up a basic query in Data Studio using this connector to demonstrate how it works.

 Please note that queries using this connector will cost BigQuery credits.